saltyorg/docs/docs/saltbox/basics/basics.md

 <sup><b name="f3">[3](#a3)</b> The move to `/mnt/local/Media` is indirect; Radarr/Sonarr are using `/mnt/unionfs/Media`, and they move the file _there_, however,  `/mnt/local` is the only _writeable_ part of the mergerfs [for the purpose of  creating new files], so the newly-written files will be placed in `/mnt/local`. </sup>

+<sup><b name="f4">[4](#a4)</b> This ten-minute delay can be changed in the Autoscan config file.
+It's here for two reasons; it ensures that the file is completely copied into the media directory before Plex scans it, and it allows a season of TV to be collected and send to Plex as a single scan.
+In the TV case, each new episode in a given season resets the timer, so the scan request would go to Plex ten minutes after the last epsiode completed downloading.</sup>

-<sup><b name="f4">[4](#a4)</b> By default, Cloudplow will check every half hour to see if there is 200GB of data staged in `/mnt/local` and if there is, all that data is pushed to your Google Drive.
+<sup><b name="f5">[5](#a5)</b> By default, Cloudplow will check every half hour to see if there is 200GB of data staged in `/mnt/local` and if there is, all that data is pushed to your Google Drive.
 This threshold can be adjusted as needed in the Cloudplow config. </sup>

-<sup><b name="f5">[5](#a5)</b> There is presently a 750GB/day upload limitation on Google accounts.
+<sup><b name="f6">[6](#a6)</b> There is presently a 750GB/day upload limitation on Google accounts.
 The standard Saltbox setup will create a set of shared drives and service accounts.
 The service accounts can be enabled in cloudplow to exceeed this limit on uploads [750 GB/day/service account]. </sup>

 Next, let's discuss the [Prerequisites](../prerequisites/prerequisites.md) for Saltbox installation.